Oliver Platt: Personal life

 Platt married Mary Camilla Bonsal Campbell on September 12, 1992, at the First Congregational Church in Kittery, Maine.
-They have three children: Lily (born 1995), George (born 1997), and Clare (born 1999).
+They have three children, born 1995, 1997 and 1999.
 As of 1998, Platt had an open airline ticket when filming so he could return home frequently because his family did not accompany him to filming locations.
-In a 1999 interview, he explained that he had chosen to focus on film and television rather than theater because of his family.
+In a 1999 interview, Platt explained that he had chosen to focus on film and television rather than theater because of his family.
 Platt has a home in North Haven, Maine.

-Tufts University considered offering its Light on the Hill award to Platt in 2008, which is given to distinguished alumni.
-However, Platt was unable to return to the Tufts campus, and the 2008 award was instead given to Jeff Kindler, chief executive of pharmaceutical company Pfizer.